diegomrobledo679/open-interpreter-ts/README.md

 ```bash
 npm run start-web
 ```
 Then open http://localhost:3000 in your browser to chat.
+The interactive menu now includes an option to start this server as well.

 This command now starts the CLI interpreter immediately.
 If you prefer the previous interactive menu, run `npx cyrah --menu`.